 It’s not actually a place I planned to go.
-I’d read about it in the news when it first opened – it was all bad press as I recall.
-My son suggested going and frankly, just about every public museum was closed in D.C. because of a pandemic that ended in this country months ago, renovations, or I was just there on the wrong day of the week.
+I’d read about it in the news when it first opened – all bad press as I recall.
+My son suggested going and frankly, just about every public museum was closed in D.C. because of a pandemic that ended in this country months ago, renovations, or it was the wrong day of the week.
 So alright – let’s go see a museum by some evangelical Christians and say “oy vey” a lot.

 This was a better Jewish museum than any Jewish museum I’ve ever been to!

 We started on the top floor and worked our way down.
 I recommend this as well based on how the museum is laid out.
 The top floor has an excellent, excellent exhibit operated by the Israeli Antiquities Authority.
 It’s similar to the Bible Lands museum in Jerusalem and somewhat like parts of the Israel Museum in the presentation of artifacts, however, the D.C. museum was so much better.
-Other museums, and I’d add the Metropolitan Museum of Art and British Museum, have so much stuff and only display a small fraction of it … in a completely overwhelming manner.
-I understand why they do it – however, you end up just sort of walking through at a certain point because it’s information overload.
+Other museums, and I’d add the Metropolitan Museum of Art and British Museum, have so much stuff and only display a small fraction of it – it’s overwhelming.
+I understand why they do it – however, you end up just sort of walking through at a certain point because it is information overload.

-I can see how a secular person might feel uncomfortable in the museum just as I was initially uncomfortable in the New Testament section, however, if one goes in knowing that it’s not preachy and, whether you believe in the authenticity of the Bible or not, the books are still he most impactful in the western world.
+I can see how a secular person might feel uncomfortable in the museum just as I was initially uncomfortable in the New Testament section, however, if one goes in knowing that they won’t be preached to, whether you believe in the authenticity of the Bible or not, the books are still the most impactful in the western world.
 There is no reason not to go in and learn especially in such a well presented museum.
 The Bible still explains who you are and why society is what it is – you’ll even find a wall of common phrases we use which come from the Bible including “the writing is on the wall” (get it?) and “holier than thou”.

 My biggest critique of the museum would be that there are some attenuated arguments … there’s exhibits about the Magna Carta, the civil rights movements, Common Sense by Thomas Paine … and arguments that the Bible was the basis for each of these.
 That’s a stretch.
 Sure, there’s some relation … some connection … let’s not get too carried away though.
 These were oftentimes movements having no direct connections or were rebellions against the Bible.
 (The museum does make a point of mentioning that drafts of the Magna Carta included rights for Jews – because, you know, it’s really a Jewish museum in disguise.)

 After spending hours in the museum until closing time, I went back to reread reviews in the media.
 All I have to say is … haters are going to hate.
-Many of the reviews in media outlets seem to be from people who haven’t even visited – it’s like it’s automatically some sort of crime to be positive about the Bible.
-Other reviews complained that it didn’t include the Koran and Book of Mormon in, you know, a museum about not those things.
+Many of the reviews in media outlets seem to be from people who have not even visited – it’s like it’s automatically some sort of crime to be positive about the Bible.
+Other reviews complained that the musem did not include the Koran and Book of Mormon in, you know, a museum about not those things.